-Our main collaborations in France are with LIG (Vasco teams and Verimag) in Grenoble in the context of the RNRT Politess grant, we also collaborate on the connection of NBAC with Lurette for the analysis of Lustre programs, as well as the connection of SIGALI and Matou.
+We collaborate with LIG (Vasco teams and Verimag) in Grenoble in the context of the RNRT Politess grant.
 We also work in collaboration with the LSV Cachan on topological and probabilistic semantics for timed automata.
-With LURPA Cachan, LaBRI Bordeaux and I3S Nice we collaborate on testing control-command systems.
+With LURPA Cachan, LaBRI Bordeaux and I3S Nice we collaborate on testing control-command systems in the context of the RNTL TesTec grant.